tfurci/MuteActiveWindow/README.md

 ## Customize Hotkey

 Change the hotkey by editing the "Hotkey.txt" file (located in the same Config directory) and replacing its contents with your desired hotkey (e.g., "F10").

+## Adding Exclusions

+You can configure the script to exclude specific applications from being muted.
+Exclusions are useful if you want to prevent certain apps from being affected by the script.
+Here's how you can add exclusions:

+1. Open the `ExcludedApps.txt` file located in the "Config" folder.

+2. Add the names of the applications you want to exclude, all on the same line, separated by a semicolon `;`, in the following format:

+app1.exe;app2.exe

+Replace `app1.exe` and `app2.exe` with the actual names of the executable files you want to exclude.

+3. Save the `ExcludedApps.txt` file.

+4. Restart the script (or press the hotkey if it's already running) for the changes to take effect.

+Now, the specified applications will be excluded from the script's muting behavior.

+**Example:**

+Suppose you want to exclude Spotify (`Spotify.exe`) and Brave (`Brave.exe`) from being muted.
+Your `ExcludedApps.txt` file would look like this:

+Spotify.exe;Brave.exe

+This will ensure that the script doesn't mute Spotify and Brave when the hotkey is pressed.

 ## Running the Script at Startup